Autocar India

 The off-road, track-only models are expected to go on sale in late 2026

 The biggest talking point, however, is the new fuel-injected 2-stroke engine.
-Traditionally, hardcore off-road motorcycles have largely continued using carburettors because they’re simpler, easier to work on, and often more practical for machines that require frequent maintenance and tuning under competition use.
+Traditionally, hardcore off-road motorcycles have largely continued using carburettors because they’re simpler, easier to work on and often more practical for machines that require frequent maintenance and tuning under competition use.

 The primary differences between the KX327 and KX327X lie in their intended use cases.
-The KX327X is aimed more toward cross-country and trail riding, and therefore gets a 6-speed gearbox with wider ratios, along with a 21-inch front and 18-inch rear wheel setup.
+The KX327X is aimed more towards cross-country and trail riding, and therefore gets a 6-speed gearbox with wider ratios, along with a 21-inch front and 18-inch rear wheel setup.
 The KX327, meanwhile, is more motocross-focused and uses a closer-ratio 5-speed gearbox along with a 19-inch rear wheel.
 The KX327X also adds several trail-oriented features over the standard model, including a larger 8.3-litre fuel tank, handguards, a bash plate, rear disc guard and a side stand.

 Both motorcycles use a KYB 48mm USD fork and Kawasaki’s Uni-Trak rear suspension system.
 Braking hardware consists of Nissin calipers working on 270mm front and 240mm rear petal discs.
 Both models also get electric start and two selectable power modes.